Vera Bradley: Company Creation and Growth

+Company Creation

 The founders, Baekgaard and Miller, met in 1975 in Fort Wayne.
 Baekgaard was redecorating her home by hanging wallpaper when Miller, who was new to the area, came over to her house and introduced herself.
 Baekgaard asked for help hanging the wallpaper and this experience developed into a wallpapering company they created, called Up Your Wall.

-Eventually the pair started selling clothing together through trunk shows at homes.
-While traveling back from Florida through an airport prior to a spring trunk show, they noticed the bland, masculine carry-on bags that many travelers were using and thought that women would want to use something brighter and more feminine.
-Once back in Indiana, they borrowed a total of $500 from their husbands, bought some fabrics inspired by the Pierre Deux French Provençal look popular at the time, and had a seamstress friend develop prototype bags.
-They disassociated the bags from the clothing they sold in order to find out what the demand would be if the customers were not aware the bags were produced by them, calling them "Vera Bradley", after Baekgaard's mother.
-The bags sold well, and family members ran the business out of Baekgaard's basement, with the first logo for the company being created by Baekgaard's teenage daughter, and mother Vera becoming a sales representative in Florida.
+The two were in an airport while traveling back from Florida for a spring trunk show, the pair noticed the bland, masculine carry-on bags that many travelers were using.
+Baekgaard and Miller thought that women may want the option to use something brighter and more feminine.
+Once back in Indiana, they borrowed $500 from their husbands, bought some fabrics inspired by the Pierre Deux French Provençal look popular at the time, and had a seamstress friend develop prototype bags.
+They disassociated the bags from the wallpaper they sold in order to find out what the demand would be if the customers were not aware the bags were produced by them.
+The two named the bags "Vera Bradley" after Baekgaard's mother.
+The bags sold well, and family members ran the business out of Baekgaard's basement.
+Family involvement was at the forefront of "Vera Bradley" with the first logo created by Baekgaard's teenage daughter, and mother Vera became a sales representative in Florida.